 In 1999, I began researching this theory in earnest and discovered a wide and extensive body of literature, dating as far back as the mid-1940’s.
 This knowledge base, together with my own, and Dr. Dorin’s, empirical data, enabled me to develop a technical framework for dry needling.

-I have since developed an efficient, effective, clinical and evidenced based approach to dry needling that is easier to administer and more comfortable for the patient.
-As both a clinician and patient I am interested in what works.
-I have experienced every treatment method for my own back, except for surgery and dry needling is one of the best.
-In fact many of my students who have had other training have told me that they have found my approach is much better tolerated by and more effective for their patients and even themselves.
-Thankfully, I have found that Dry Needling in general and the Fishkin Dry Needling Technique, in particular, has been a major contributor in keeping both myself and my patients healthy.
+I have since developed an efficient and effective clinical- and evidence-based approach to dry needling that is easier to administer and more comfortable for the patient.
+As both a clinician and a patient I am interested in what works.
+I have experienced every treatment method for my own back, except for surgery, and dry needling is one of the best.
+In fact, many of my students who have had other training have found my approach to be much better tolerated by, and more effective for their patients, and even themselves.
+Thankfully, I have found that Dry Needling in general, and the Fishkin Dry Needling Technique in particular, has been a major contributor in keeping both myself and my patients healthy.

 I welcome questions, and would welcome you at the next dry needling course.